music-assistant/server/README.md

 - Because the server heavily relies on multicast techniques like mDNS and uPNP to discover players in your network it MUST be run in the same Layer 2 network as your player devices.

 - The server itself hosts a very simple webserver to stream audio to devices.
 This webinterface must be run at HTTP (so no HTTPS) and accessible by IP-address from local players.
+See the server's logging at startup if it correctly auto-detected the locl IP.

 - The server itself hosts a websocket API and a JSON RPC API which is more or less compatible with LMS.
 The Music Assistant fronted communicates with the serer using the websockets API.

 - The webinterface of the server can be reached on the tcp port 8095 by default (unless that port is occupied, then it picks the next available port).
+See the server's logging to confirm the port.

 [repository-badge]: https://img.shields.io/badge/Add%20repository%20to%20my-Home%20Assistant-41BDF5?logo=home-assistant&style=for-the-badge